MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 ### Configuration Instructions

 ESL uses the AD FS property **ExtranetLockoutEnabled**.
-This property was previously used to control “Extranet Soft Lockout” in Server 2012R2.
+This property was previously used to control Extranet Soft Lockout in Server 2012R2.
 If ESL is enabled, and you want to view the current property configuration, run `Get-AdfsProperties`.

 ### Configuration Recommendations